CleanroomMC/cleanroom-website/docs/groovy-script/mods/roots/flower_generation.md

 ## Description

-When running the Flower Growth Ritual, allowed flowers will generate in the area.
-Additionally, using the spell Growth Infusion's Floral Reproduction modifier will duplicate the flower.
+When running the Flower Growth Ritual, allowed flowers will generate in the area if they can be placed on the given soil block.
+Additionally, using the spell Growth Infusion's Floral Reproduction modifier will duplicate the flower, regardless of the soil block.

 ## Identifier